ggerganov/llama.cpp/README.md

     zig build -Drelease-fast
     ```

-BLAS acceleration is not enabled by default, there are currently two different implementations of it:
+BLAS is not enabled by default but by enabling it you may obtain some performance improvements.
+There are currently two different implementations of it:

 - OpenBLAS

-  This provides a faster evaluation time using only the CPU.
+  This provides BLAS acceleration using only the CPU.
 Make sure to have OpenBLAS installed on your machine.

   - Using `make`
     ```bash